BrowserBox/BrowserBox/README.md

 **Pre-requisites: Windows, Mac OS or Linux with Chrome already installed.**

 If you use a [binary](https://github.com/cris691/ViewFinder/releases/latest), make sure you have Google chrome installed.
 You might also need to run the `setup_machine.sh` script, to make sure you have all dependencies of Google chrome headless installed, but probably not if you have Windows.

+### Safari

+Safari requires TLS to use WebSockets with ViewFinderJS.
+In order to set that up you'll need to get yourself some TLS certificates, and copy them to the `/sslcert/master/` directory.
+Then run as usual using `npm test` or `npm start`.

 ## Docker build